Wrestling with whether to vaccinate my young kid

 We have seen how Covid-19 cases in his childcare centre have disrupted learning now and then, and we would like for him to be better protected, so that he also does not bring home the virus.

 This is important to us as we live with my parents, who are in their 60s and 70s.
-We also do not want our younger eight-month-old daughter to fall sick and be hospitalised.
+We do not want our eight-month-old daughter to fall sick and be hospitalised.